TheThingsArchive/ttn/ttnctl/cmd/docs/README.md

 ## ttnctl user login

-Login
+Log in with your TTN account

 ### Synopsis

-ttnctl user login allows you to login to the account server.
+ttnctl user login allows you to log in to your TTN account.

 ```
-ttnctl user login [client code]
+ttnctl user login [access code]
 ```

 ### Examples

 ```
-First get an access code from your TTN Profile by going to
+First get an access code from your TTN profile by going to
 https://account.thethingsnetwork.org and clicking "ttnctl access code".

-$ ttnctl user login 2keK3FTu6e0327cq4ni0wRTMT2mTS-m_FLzFBlNQadwa
+$ ttnctl user login [paste the access code you requested above]
   INFO Successfully logged in as yourname (your@email.org)

 ```